 Monetary items denominated in foreign currencies are retranslated at the rates prevailing at the reporting date.
+The resulting gain / loss on Monetary items is taken to the 'Other operating income' in the Income statement.
 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.

-In the Group consolidated financial statements, assets and liabilities denominated in foreign currencies are translated into UAE Dirhams at rates of exchange ruling at the reporting date, and the resulting gains and losses are taken to the Group consolidated income statement.
+In the Group consolidated financial statements, assets and liabilities in foreign operations are translated into UAE Dirhams at rates of exchange ruling at the reporting date, and the resulting gains and losses are taken to the Group consolidated translation reserve.